This site requires a more recent version of Adobe Flash Player to function properly.

-Iron ore prices have fallen sharply over the course of the last year, due to oversupplied markets and weak demand.
+Iron ore prices have fallen sharply over the course of the past couple of years, due to oversupplied markets and weak demand.
 Some of the other commodities sold by Vale such as nickel, copper and coal have also been characterized by weak pricing environments.
 In response to the decline in commodity prices, Vale has been forced to take actions in response to the adverse business environment.
 However, despite the fall in iron ore prices, the company has continued to ramp up its iron ore output.

 - Response to declining commodity prices